starlitriver/starlitriver.github.io/content/biology/biological organization.md

 ---
+title:
+description:
-aliases:
+aliases: [hierarchy of life]
-  - hierarchy of life
-tags:
+tags: []
+permalink:
 ---

 biological organization is the organization of complex biological structures and systems that define life